-Manscaping.
-If you think it’s only swimmers, triathletes and metrosexuals who choose to tame their body hair, think again.
-When it comes to fluff below the neckline, new research by VSforMen has found that 70 per cent of Australian Millennials and Gen X women prefer men to trim their body hair rather than shave it off or leave it to run wild.
+If you believe it’s just cyclists, swimmers and Instagram influencers who take a shaver to their body fuzz, think again.
+When it comes to hair below the neckline, research conducted by VSforMen found that 70% of Australian Millennials and Gen X women prefer guys to trim their body hair rather than let it run wild or shave it all off.

 Already imagining Steve Carell getting his chest mat ripped off in The 40-Year-Old Virgin?
 Same.
 But trust us: it doesn’t have to be that excruciating.
 “The best way to manage chest hair would be to stay on top of it by trimming monthly – or more frequently, depending on how hairy you are.
 That way it becomes less of an ordeal,” says Jules Tognini, VSforMen grooming expert.
 In terms of tools, Tognini has this advice: “For manscaping, you need something versatile and easy to use.”

 The Braun Multi Grooming Kit 7-in-1 Face and Body Trimming will safely and accurately maintain all areas of your body.

 Do not put a razor near your junk.
 Repeat: do not put a razor near your junk.
 For short and curlies, you need a body trimmer or depilatory cream.
 With a body trimmer you can trim it all to a shorter, more uniform length.
 “Keep the length on the shorter side as it will make you look bigger,” says Tognini, a touch presumptuously, perhaps.